LLNL/UnifyFS/docs/build.rst

 ========================
-Build & I/O Interception
+Build UnifyFS
 ========================

-In this section, we describe how to build UnifyFS with I/O interception.
+This section describes how to build UnifyFS and its dependencies.
+There are three options:

+* build both UnifyFS and its dependencies with Spack,
+* build the dependencies with Spack, but build UnifyFS with autotools
+* build the dependencies with a bootstrap script, and build UnifyFS with autotools

 ---------------------------